Travel for family bonding

 Health and healing

 During this pandemic, we realised how not being able to travel has impacted our physical and mental health.
 “Travelling outdoors initiates our body to release endorphins; they are chemicals that are naturally produced in our nervous system.
-Endorphins are called as ‘feel good chemicals’ they reduce perception of pain or stress, develop positive thoughts and make a person happy” (Archana Nanduri, consultant psychologist).
+Endorphins are called ‘feel-good chemicals’ they reduce perception of pain or stress, develop positive thoughts and make a person happy” (Archana Nanduri, consultant psychologist).

 Travel helps us heal.
 It breaks the monotony.
 It breaks the set pattern of everyday life and refreshes us mentally and physically.